Lee Bollinger

-Lee Carroll Bollinger (born April 30, 1946) is an American attorney and educator who served as the 19th president of Columbia University from 2002 to 2023, as the 12th president of the University of Michigan from 1996 to 2002, and as 14th dean of the University of Michigan Law School from 1987 to 1994.
+Lee Carroll Bollinger (born April 30, 1946) is an American attorney and academic administrator who served as the 19th president of Columbia University from 2002 to 2023, as the 12th president of the University of Michigan from 1997 to 2001, and as 14th dean of the University of Michigan Law School from 1987 to 1994.

 Bollinger is currently the Seth Low Professor and a faculty member at Columbia Law School.
 He is a legal scholar of the First Amendment and freedom of speech.
 While serving as President of the University of Michigan, he was at the center of two notable United States Supreme Court cases regarding the use of affirmative action in admissions processes.
 He also served as chair of the Federal Reserve Bank of New York board of directors in 2011, and was a member of the board from 2006 to 2012.

 Early life and education

 Bollinger was born in Santa Rosa, California, the son of Patricia Mary and Lee C. Bollinger.
 He was raised in Santa Rosa, California, and Baker City, Oregon.

 In 1963, Bollinger spent a year as an exchange student in Brazil with AFS Intercultural Programs.
 He received a Bachelor of Science with a major in political science from the University of Oregon in 1968, where he graduated Phi Beta Kappa and was a brother in Theta Chi fraternity.
 He received a Juris Doctor from Columbia Law School in New York City in 1971.